sass/sass/proposal/package-importer.changes.md

 ## Draft 1.1

-* Throw an error if `nodePackageImporter` is used in the browser.
+* Throw an error if `nodePackageImporter` is used in the browser or other environment without filesystem access.

 * Remove specified order in the global import list, as users can specify the order within the `importers` option.